Religion, Beliefs and Superstitions in Germany

 Why It Matters

-Whether you’re moving, studying, or traveling, belief can shape simple things—school options, public holidays, community events, and even a line on your payslip.
+Whether you’re moving, studying, or traveling, belief can shape simple things—school options, public holidays, community events, a line on your payslip, and even whether people say “happy birthday” before the actual day.

 Quick Take